-Other than as set forth in Paragraph 2 hereof, we express no opinion regarding Federal and other state tax consequences arising with respect to the Taxable Bonds.
-No opinion is being rendered with respect to the treatment of interest on the Taxable Bonds for Federal income tax purposes.
+Other than as set forth in Paragraph 2 hereof, we express no opinion regarding other federal and state tax consequences arising with respect to the Bonds.

-IRS CIRCULAR 230 DISCLAIMER REGARDING THE TAXABLE BONDS: TO ENSURE COMPLIANCE WITH REQUIREMENTS IMPOSED BY THE INTERNAL REVENUE SERVICE, ANY TAX OPINIONS CONTAINED HEREIN WITH RESPECT TO THE TAXABLE BONDS ARE NOT INTENDED OR WRITTEN TO BE USED, AND CANNOT BE USED, FOR THE PURPOSE OF AVOIDING TAX-RELATED PENALTIES UNDER THE INTERNAL REVENUE CODE.
+IRS CIRCULAR 230 DISCLAIMER REGARDING THE BONDS.
+TO ENSURE COMPLIANCE WITH REQUIREMENTS IMPOSED BY THE INTERNAL REVENUE SERVICE, ANY TAX OPINIONS CONTAINED HEREIN WITH RESPECT TO THE BONDS IS NOT INTENDED OR WRITTEN TO BE USED, AND CANNOT BE USED, FOR THE PURPOSE OF AVOIDING TAX-RELATED PENALTIES UNDER THE INTERNAL REVENUE CODE.

-We express no opinion herein as to the adequacy or accuracy of any official statement, private placement memorandum or other offering material pertaining to the offering of the Taxable Bonds.
+We express no opinion herein as to the adequacy or accuracy of any official statement, private placement memorandum or other offering material pertaining to the offering of the Bonds.